 Day 9 Oklahoma City - Elk City (180KM)

 Another relatively short driving day on Route 66 to Elk City, with maybe a brief detour down to the pretty, bustling university town and campus of Norman.
 This stretch is the beating heart of the Mother Road, studded with genuine Oklahoma attractions and toothsome eating experiences, such as the legendary fried onion burgers in El Reno; historic Lucille’s Roadhouse in Weatherford and astronaut Tom Stafford’s Air & Space Museum nearby.
-On the edge of Clinton, an intriguing stop is the Mohawk Lodge Indian Store - one of few remaining Indian Trading Posts - and downtown is the iconic Oklahoma Route 66 Museum.
-Continue west about 20 miles to Elk City, home for the night.
+On the edge of Clinton. an intriguing stop is the Mohawk Lodge Indian Store - one of few remaining Indian Trading Posts - and downtown is the iconic Oklahoma Route 66 Museum.
+Home for the night is Elk City.

 Day 10 Elk City - Amarillo (239KM)